stt-datacore/website/static/crew/gary_seven_crew.md

-﻿---
+---
-name: "Gary Seven"
+name: Gary Seven
 rarity: 5
-series: "tos"
+series: tos
-memory_alpha: ""
+memory_alpha: tos
 bigbook_tier: 1
 events: 0
 in_portal: false
 published: true
 ---

 DB pulled off a real (un)balancing act with Gary to give him a top two base, monstrous voyage numbers (with a super useful skill set), and the #2 overall proficiency total including the #1 SCI/SEC gauntlet pair.
-If he beams onto your ship, drop what you’re doing and spend your next 200k honor to FF him.
+If he beams onto your ship, drop what you're doing and spend your next 200k honor to FF him.